mokayaj857/mysql_week11/README.md

 ## Dataset Selection
 - **Dataset:** Netflix Shows
-- **Link to Dataset:** [Netflix Shows Dataset](#) (replace `#` with the actual link)

 ## Steps to Import Dataset into MySQL Workbench

 ### 1. Download MySQL Workbench
-- Visit the [MySQL Workbench download page](https://dev.mysql.com/downloads/workbench/) and install the software appropriate for your operating system.

 ### 2. Download the Dataset
-- Download the Netflix Shows dataset from the provided link.
+-  i Downloaded the Netflix Shows dataset from the provided link.
-- Ensure the dataset is saved in a `.csv` or `.sql` file format suitable for import into MySQL Workbench.
+-  I Ensured the dataset is saved in a `.csv` or `.sql` file format suitable for import into MySQL Workbench.

-### 3. Create a New Database
+### 3. I Created a New Database
 1. **Open MySQL Workbench.**
 2. **Create a new schema (database):**
    - Go to the `Server` menu and select `Data Import`.